morzan1001/Kiosk/README.md

 ### 🎺 Mattermost

-the kiosk can also notify users via mattermost webhooks.
+the kiosk can also notify users via a mattermost bot account.
 On the one hand, standard messages such as “low account balance” or for admins “low stock” are possible.
 On the other hand, short-term marketing messages can also be sent.
 The idea is that the kiosk regularly evaluates which users have bought little, on this basis individual users are offered a discount via mattermost that is valid for a certain time. the entire mattermost integration can be configured in [config.json](https://github.com/morzan1001/Kiosk/blob/55f6aa53e813dca5f23ecad09443a982eb1d9212/config_example.json#L8).

 ## 🛠️ Service
 <a name="service"></a>